9 Ways to Turn a Breech or Transverse Babyby Elizabeth MacDonald

 Is your baby breech (butt or feet down)?

-Try not to stress out – although, I’m understanding your panic!
-If you are in the same situation I was - a possible c-section due to baby's position, before scheduling a surgical birth -ELECTIVELY- there is time to try everything possible to turn that baby!
-If you still end up with a c-section, at least you will know that you tried everything and did not just electively sign up for surgery.
+Your doctor may ask you to electively schedule a c-section due to your baby's position, but you don't have to.
+There is still time to try everything possible to turn that baby!
+If you still end up with a c-section, at least you will know that you did everything and did not electively sign up for surgery.

 9 Ways to Help Baby Turn Head Down

 #1 Wait for labor to start naturallyBaby can turn during labor.
 Allowing your baby to choose her birthdate ensures that she was ready to be born, and gives her every last opportunity to move into a better position.

 #3 AcupunctureAn acupuncturist can apply ultra-thin, sterile needles to certain points in your body and encourage the baby to turn.
 It is painless and even described as relaxing.

 #4 MoxibustionThis is an ancient Chinese tradition to help turn a baby using heat instead of needles.
 It is typically offered through an acupuncturist.

 #6 HomeopathyPulsatilla is known to encourage a breech baby to turn.
 This windflower is one of the great homeopathic ‘drugs.’
 “This herb has long been used to change unfavorable presentations prior to the onset of labor.
 The remedy is most effective when administered before the onset of labor.”

 #7 Ice and HeatPlacing an ice pack near your baby’s head and a heating pad toward the bottom of the uterus can help the baby reposition.
 The cold will make the baby uncomfortable, and she should seek out the warmer area.